The OpenStack Brand Guide

 If you have a product that contains OpenStack software or works with OpenStack software, please review the three commercial licensing programs below to determine which is the best fit.

-Logos For Commercial Use (signed contract required)
+Logos For Commercial Use (signed license required)

 "OpenStack Powered"